geek-cookbook/geek-cookbook/manuscript/kubernetes/loadbalancer/k3s.md

 ## How does it work?

 When **not** deployed with `--disable servicelb`, every time you create a service of type `LoadBalancer`, k3s will deploy a daemonset (*a collection of pods which run on every host in the cluster*), listening on that given port on the host.
-So deploying a LoadBalancer service for nginx on ports 80 and 443, for example, would result in **every** cluster host listening on ports 80 and 443, and sending any incoming traffic to the ngnix service.
+So deploying a LoadBalancer service for nginx on ports 80 and 443, for example, would result in **every** cluster host listening on ports 80 and 443, and sending any incoming traffic to the nginx service.

 ## Well that's great, isn't it?